Skparab1/server/README.md

 # server
 using gh as a database with gh api and actions

-- use js to send issue using gh a
+- use js to send issue using gh api
+  -

 - process
   - auth with github api